abdelrahmanbonna/quick_currency/README.md

 # quick_currency

-A new Flutter project that uses web scrabbing to get currencies exchange rates.
+A new Flutter project that uses web scraping to get currencies exchange rates.

 ## Getting Started